Napa human trafficking trial ends in hung jury

 The jury deliberated for about an hour on Monday, all of Tuesday and arrived at their decision Wednesday afternoon after asking about 15 questions, Rubinger said.

-The D.A.'s Office did not immediately respond to a request for comment sent Wednesday afternoon.
+The D.A.'s Office did not immediately respond to a request for a comment sent Wednesday afternoon.